Where to search

 • Public Welfare

-TIP: Mix and match the concepts you come up with - you'll likely do several different searches.
-Again, this is a normal part of the search process!
+TIP: Mix and match the concepts you come up with - you'll likely do several different searches, and you may only find a few good articles with each search.
+Don't worry, this is a normal part of the search process!

 Using database limiters

-In Education Combo, the limiters are to the left of the search results.
+In Education Database, the filters are on the left side of the results page.